AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/tags.md

 1. Generally, setting up a Report in Adobe Analytics is driven by specific project needs.
 As such, detailed report setup is beyond the scope for this integration.

-   It is, however, enough to know that the Custom Traffic reports become automatically available in Adobe Analytics after you set up Custom Traffic variables in **[Set up Adobe Analytics variables](#setting-up-adobe-analytics-variables)**.
+   It is, however, enough to know that the Custom Traffic reports become automatically available in Adobe Analytics after you set up Custom Traffic variables in **[Setup Adobe Analytics variables](#setting-up-adobe-analytics-variables)**.

    For example, the report for **[!UICONTROL Viewer asset (prop 30)]** variable is available from the Reports menu under **[!UICONTROL Custom Traffic]** > **[!UICONTROL Custom Traffic 21-30]** > **[!UICONTROL Viewer asset (prop 30)]**.